 The following drawbacks to home test kits have been identified in several studies:

-- People with HIV whose bloodstream does not yet have detectable levels of antibodies for the infection will read as false negatives.
-This is particularly dangerous, since these people may be highly infectious.
+- If the virus is present but the bloodstream does not yet have detectable levels of antibodies for the infection, the results will read as false negatives.
+The virus can be passed on at this time.

 - Poor use of the OraQuick test swab on the gum line, due to dentures, or not following directions, can lead to false negatives.

 Purchasing an HIV test kit is fairly straightforward.
 Both types are available online or at drugstores, without a prescription.

 For example, OraQuick is available for purchase online at the company's site.
 The cost is $39.99, plus shipping and handling, and the company uses unmarked packaging to preserve purchasers' privacy.
 It can be purchased online or in person at drugstores for around $43.99.

 The Home Access HIV-1 Test System is also available online or in person at drugstores for around $59.99.